tydin002/Bookstore-Ordering-System/README.md

 # Bookstore-Ordering-System
 -Designed and implemented a linked list data structure to manage dynamic inventory entries, optimizing for real-time input and output operations.

-=Developed modular code with multiple files for improved readability and maintainability, including dedicated files for input handling, file management, search functionality, and menu navigation.
+-Developed modular code with multiple files for improved readability and maintainability, including dedicated files for input handling, file management, search functionality, and menu navigation.

 -Built error-handling routines to validate user input, ensuring accurate data entry for fields like ISBN, enrollment estimates, and costs.